zeroincombenze/tools/docs/pypi_z0bug_odoo/rtd_usage.rst

 char / text
 ~~~~~~~~~~~

-Char and Text values are python string; please use unicode whenever is possible.
+Char and Text values are python string; please use unicode whenever is possible
+even when you test Odoo 10.0 or less.

 ::